cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 The value of pi is approximately 3.141592653589793.
 ```

 It seems like Python prints floating point numbers with 15 decimal places by default.
-We can change the format of the expressions inside the curly braces with a special [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language).
-In a nutshell, we can optionally append a `:` and the desired format after the expression.
+We can change the format of expressions inside the curly braces with a special [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language).
+In a nutshell, we can optionally append a `:` and the desired format code after the expression.
 For example, we specify the precision of a floating point number to be five decimal places by appending `:.5f`:

 ```python
 >>> print(f"The value of pi is approximately {math.pi:.5f}.")